HerrMotz/bachelor-thesis/publication/main.typ

   Note here, that the VQG does not contain blank nodes.
 ]

-The VQG is _constructed_ using a _visual query language_, consisting of four algebraic operators, which will correspond to atomic user interactions: adding a variable node, adding a literal node, adding an entity
+The VQG is _constructed_ using a _visual query language_, consisting of four algebraic operators, which will correspond to atomic user interactions:

+#figure(
+  table(columns: 1,
+    [User Interaction],
+    [Adding a variable node],
+    [Adding a literal node],
+    [Adding ]
+  )
+)
+adding a variable node, adding a literal node, adding an entity

 == Linked Open Data <heading_lod>